-No person may be denied admission to any school in the School District, be denied the benefits of or be discriminated against in any curricular, extracurricular, or other School District program or activity based on the person's gender, religion, race, color, national origin or ancestry, age, disability, marital status, or any other legally protected characteristic.
-The Board of Education has adopted a Discrimination and Harassment Policy which prohibits all forms of illegal harassment and discrimination within the School District.
-Any person who believes that he/she has been the victim of discrimination may seek resolution of his/her complaint through the procedures that have been established by the School District's Civil Rights Compliance Officer/Title IX Coordinator, Peter Hedemark at 586-445-5513 or phedemark@roseville.k12.mi.us or visit the Personnel Department at 18975 Church Street; Roseville, Michigan 48066.
+The District prohibits discrimination or harassment, in any program or activity that it operates, on the basis of race, color, national origin, religion, sex (including sexual orientation and gender identity/expression), marital status, pregnancy status, genetic information, disability, age, or any other basis prohibited by law.
+The Board of Education has adopted a Discrimination and Harassment Policy which prohibits all forms of harassment and discrimination within the School District.
+Any person who believes that they have been the victim of discrimination may seek resolution of their complaint through the procedures that have been established by the School District.
+A person wishing to pursue a complaint may also contact the School District's Civil Rights Compliance Officer/Title IX Coordinator, Peter Hedemark at 586-445-5513 or phedemark@roseville.k12.mi.us or visit the Personnel Department at 18975 Church Street; Roseville, Michigan 48066.
+The notice of nondiscrimination is located at rosevillepride.org.